evtn/firemelon/README.md

 ```

 Complexity just sets how much parts the result will have, and sep is a separator between parts.
-If you won't pass `sep`, every separator in password would be chosen at random.
+If you won't pass `sep`, every separator would be chosen at random.
+If you will pass a list of separators as `sep`, every separator would be chosen at random from your list.
 `use_number` is pretty straightforward.

 ### Generator